create3000/x_ite/docs/_posts/features.md

 Although WebGL acts behind the scenes you do not need any special knowledge about that.
 There are many of ready to use [X3D nodes](/x_ite/supported-nodes/) that will make life easier.
 X_ITE provides comprehensive X3D support, which is complete and standard compliant.

-X_ITE comes with a high performance JavaScript rendering engine, ie. developers may be completely free of worry about performance optimizations in their code.
+X_ITE comes with a high performance JavaScript rendering engine, i.e. developers may be completely free of worry about performance optimizations in their code.

 We offer full [X3D ECMAScript](/x_ite/reference/ecmascript-object-and-function-definitions/) support to give you the best scripting tools you can get.